-When your relationship breaks down, the emotional turmoil can mean you aren't thinking straight.
-Taking informed actions at the right time will help you and your partner work things out or start a new life apart.
+When your relationship breaks down, the emotional and practical turmoil can mean you aren't thinking straight.
+Taking informed actions and looking after your health will help you start a new life.

-Use this action plan to help you figure out what to do when your relationship is in trouble.
+Use this action plan to help you figure out what to do when your relationship is ending or has ended.

 Call us 0800 0234 834

 If your relationship is in trouble but you’re not sure that separating from your partner is the right path to take, make the decision to see a relationship counsellor.
 While they can help you make your relationship work, they can also help you realise when it’s time to start a new life apart.

 If you're working, your employee assistance programme (EAP) may be able to offer you relationship counselling.
 Check on your intranet or speak to someone in HR.

 The charity Relate offers a range of counselling services.
 If you're a current or former bank employee we may be able to help you access these services.

 You and your partner may be at different stages in your emotions during your breakup.
 It will help you both to work together if you can recognise this difference and deal with difficult conversations in a considerate way.

 And if you have children, talking to them about separating from your partner can be one of the hardest things to do.